rali-udem/jsRealB/README.md

     * French and English sentences modified with time, number and conjugation: [Date generation](demos/date) [*Execute*](http://rali.iro.umontreal.ca/JSrealB/current/demos/date/index.html)
     * Type a French or English sentence that will be realized with all possible sentence modifiers [Sentence variants](demos/VariantesDePhrases) [*Execute*](http://rali.iro.umontreal.ca/JSrealB/current/demos/VariantesDePhrases/index.html)
     * French or English conjugation and declension of a word [Conjugation and declension](demos/inflection) [*Execute*](http://rali.iro.umontreal.ca/JSrealB/current/demos/inflection/index.html)
-    * Generate a table (both in English and French) showing the different forms of pronouns in the original specification and also using the tonic and clitic options
+    * Generate a table (both in English and French) showing the different forms of pronouns
+         * using the original specification
+         * using the tonic and clitic options

+      This table is now part of the documentation
 * User interface to create a simple sentence with options.
 The system shows the `jsRealB` expression and its realization.
 It is also possible to ask for a random sentence using words of the lexicon.
     * [*RandomGeneration*](demos/randomGeneration/)
       [*Execute in English*](http://rali.iro.umontreal.ca/JSrealB/current/demos/randomGeneration/english.html)